 It strikes me as funny, and I feel an immediate release of my grasping self.
 Yes, this is, and always has been true and I have always known that emptiness is none other than form.
 The ‘so what’ is immediately apparent to me as the vast creative potential that emptiness is.
 The realization is only as important as what I do with it.
 It is nothing unto itself, but it is also all of creation.
 That is what emptiness is to me, creative potential.
 I feel amazingly potent; ready for the world, and eager to contribute.

 I fall in love with each piece of music that is played.
 Again I realize that what ever I do in life, music must be an integrated piece.
 Sylvia is playing wonderful tribal, electronic, chanting, percussive, shifting soundscapes.
-She plays ‘slate’, ‘pantry’, and ‘Entwine’, three pieces of mine that were made a few years ago in my studio with some friends.
-Hearing these in this state is amazing; a gift.
+She plays ‘slate’, ‘pantry’, and ‘Entwine’, three pieces of my music that were recorded a few years ago in my studio with some friends.
+I gave her a few MP3’s and she said she would play them if it made sense.
+Hearing my music in this state is amazing; a gift.

 I have visions of filling the ceremony space with the people in my life and using ayahuasca and playing music as a therapeutic experience.
 I work out the whole situation in amazing detail with the boundaries that would be established, the rules of engagement for each musician and even what Sylvia and her partner Zoey’s roles will be as facilitators.
 They will still man the ipod with their music and probably some extended rhythm tracks that I have created for the occasion.
 They will fill silence as needed, interrupt noise as desired and provide a launching pad for exploration if desired.
 Each participant will choose an instrument before the ceremony and this will be their means of communication with the world.
 If someone does not want an instrument than they will simply say the words ‘I accept that my instrument is my voice.’
 Each participant will make a commitment to their speech that says ‘I commit to not use a word unless I am to use it deeply or often’.
 The idea being that we not fill the space with anything other than pure sound.
 If someone truly needs to chant the word love 1,000 times than there will be a space for this, but the idea is to be non-verbal when possible.